Speak to a Friendly Routing Expert Now:

 Buying a FedEx route may cost a considerable amount of money.
 It can cost as much as $1 million, which may require most owner-operators to take out a business loan.

-So, the initial capital outlay needed to purchase a FedEx ground route can be prohibitive for many, especially if a sufficient amount of capital has not yet been accumulated or if the borrower has a less than perfect credit score.
+So, the initial capital outlay needed to purchase a FedEx ground route can be prohibitive for many, especially if a sufficient amount of capital has not yet been accumulated or if the borrower has a less-than-perfect credit score.

-If you do not have the capital or you are not eligible to get a loan, you may have no way of buying a FedEx ground route, except perhaps partnering with an investor(s).
+If you do not have the capital or are not eligible to get a loan, you may have no way of buying a FedEx ground route, except perhaps partnering with an investor(s).

-Would you invest (risk) $1M to make $50k a year in annual income, when you can get higher than a 5% return in the stock market most years, without raising a finger.
+Would you invest (risk) $1M to make $50k a year in annual income when you can get higher than a 5% return in the stock market most years without raising a finger?

 Need to Purchase Equipment and Resources

-These include computers, vehicles, business technology solutions (such as financial management).
+These include computers, vehicles, and business technology solutions (such as financial management).
 You will even need to hire new employees and replace those who quit.

-When buying FedEx ground routes, you just get a reputable brand name and an established route with existing customers.
+When buying FedEx ground routes, you get a reputable brand name and an established route with existing customers.
 Everything else you will need to buy yourself.

 Sudden Downtime

-There will also be downtimes or dry periods where you will just have to wait for business to pick up again.
+There will also be downtimes or dry periods where you just have to wait for business to pick up again.

 Zero Flexibility